blockades/mmt_resources/research/dark_crystal-report_peer_testing_and_usability_assessment.md

 - As a peer, when I create a new crystal, rather than giving them a name, I would like to give them a list of tags, so that I can categorise / intuit their purpose more easily.

 - As a peer, I would like to enter a master password which gives me access to the client application and the underlying database.
 This is so that I can use a memorable passphrase to ensure my data is properly encrypted.
+  * Sadly people aren't encouraged / bothered to setup full disk encryption, especially with Windows machines, and many people don't even have a password to their computers.
+  * Practically speaking it is possible, but a pain to implement as it has broader ramifications for the entire scuttlebutt ecosystem and other client applications as it regulates access to the database.
+  * This could be a separate application that is run on start-up before any scuttlebutt client is allowed to boot, and is called as a hook when all scuttlebutt client applications close.

+- As a peer, when I create a new crystal, I would like to choose the same person twice in order to give that person more trust.
+  * Practically speaking, giving one person two shards in effect lowers the quorum for that person.
+Interestingly, it doesn't do the same for the others.
+A neat suggestion!
+  * Could this be weaved into the 'trust indicator' feature to map out a visualisation of trust down to the level of the individuals involved?

 ---

 #### Bugs
 - A quorum of 1 triggers cascading errors in Patchbay and it requires you to refresh the application.

+---

+## Notes:
+In order to rid the tech-world of the 'peer' concept, this document substitutes the word 'peer' for 'peer'.

+---

+## Thanks

+_A huge thank you to [Simply Secure](https://simplysecure.org/), [Agorama Server Coop](https://home.agorama.org.uk/), Art Hack, and all the individuals from the Scuttlebutt community, our friends and family who participated in and contributed to this reflective process._